alper402cetin/Cryptocurrency-Trading-Bot-With-RNN/README.md

-"# Cryptocurrency Trading Bot With RNN"
+# Cryptocurrency Trading Bot With RNN
-"# You Can View The Final Results In The Results Folder"
+# You Can View The Final Results In The Results Folder